Do you need to move past failure? I do.

 Remember when I said a lack of belief holds you back and belief moves you forward?
 Belief may be a catalyst, but you can still move forward without consciously believing in yourself.
 It just takes a little more work.

 Our brains are big and powerful, but sometimes our conscious mind is a little slow to pick up on the benefits of positive habits.
-You don’t have to think “I can do it!”
-You don’t have to have mantras or sticky notes on your mirror with affirmations.
-You don’t have to gush positivity.
+You don’t have to think “I can do it!” or put sticky notes on your mirror with affirmations or be one of those people who oozes positivity.
 You can start by simply taking the same step that a person who does believe in themselves would take.
 It’s a little “fake it ’til you make it”, but I stand by it.

 If you want to run a marathon, but don’t believe you can, what would people who believe in themselves do?
 Get out of bed early and run?
 Do that.